Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 You can do the same for the existing post.

-To preview which posts are tagged go to the section Tag People and Tag Products.
+To preview which posts are tagged, go to the Tag People and Tag Products section.
 Also, you can preview the tagged pots on the page where you add the caption before posting.
 In this page, you can also click Save to drafts for later use.

 Product information in the tags and product details page will display the currency and language of your catalog to a global audience.

-Below is an example of how selling on Instagram looks like.
+Below is an example of what selling on Instagram looks like.

 Example of the Instagram sales process